ottenwbe/pi-jenkins-ssh-agent/README.md

 ### Build on Jenkins

 1. Create a Pipeline or Multibranch Pipeline Project
-1. Select this repository (git@github.com:ottenwbe/pi-jenkins-ssh-agent.git) or a fork
+1. Select this repository (git@github.com:ottenwbe/pi-jenkins-ssh-agent.git) or a fork of it as source
-1. Select as Scriptpath 'Jenkinsfile'
+1. Select 'Jenkinsfile' as Scriptpath
+1. Configure the environment variable 'PI_REMOTE_HOST' and missing credentials in Jenkins
+1. Build the Project

 ### Build locally